TL;DR

 - Bind tokens to session IDs using HMAC to prevent token reuse across users.

-The Referer header tells you where the request came from:
+The Referer header tells the server where a request came from.
+You can reject requests that

 app.post("/transfer", (req, res) => {